screwball-ai/screwball-datasets/README.md

 ## player_qualification_status.csv

+### A dataset of whether a player was a qualified batter or pitcher in a given year

 | Column | Description |
 |--------|-------------|
 | `retrosheet_id` | Unique identifier for a player in the Retrosheet database |